pereznetworks/A-Course-Rating-API/README.md

       - npm stop
         - to make sure mongod is down
       - npm run runMongod
-        - to start it again...
+        - starts Mongod and exits back to a prompt
       - npm run cleanDb
         - will remove all users, courses and reviews...
       - npm stop
         - to make mongod is down again
       - just run npm start again
-        - and the a fresh copy of sample data will be inserted, again
+        - and then a fresh copy of sample data will be inserted

 # More detail on what *npm start* does: